 Paul’s church in Bedford was used to broadcast the BBC’s daily service during the Second World War.
 Many sites in Bedfordshire were significant for the war effort, like Luton Hoo and the various arming production businesses that were based there.

-Do you have any interesting or fun facts about Bedfordshire that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Bedfordshire?
+Share them in the comments below!